 Raymond and Mildred Osias

 In 1998, four missionaries, Raymond Osias, John Angeles, Eleonor Pedro and Frank, from CTJCC Philippines attended a conference in England and Wales and met Pastor Win Lewis, who connected them to Pastor Jarle Tangstaad of Pinsekirken Copenhagen.
-By May 1998, they flew to Copenhagen to see the possibility of starting a Filipino church which would focus on reaching the Filipino communities in Europe.
+By May 1998, they flew to Copenhagen to see the possibility of starting a Filipino church that would focus on reaching the Filipino communities in Europe.
 Two weeks later, they gathered a few Filipinos and started a simple Bible Study meeting every Sunday morning.
 The group continued to meet regularly and started to grow little by little.
 After two months, the three missionaries went back to the Philippines and Raymond was left until August to continue the missionary work.
 He received a personal call from the Lord to pioneer a church in Copenhagen seeing the need for spiritual revival among the Filipinos.
 He went home to apply for a family missionary visa and by God’s provision and blessing he and his family were able to return to Denmark on November 4, 1998.
 Raymond, his wife, Mildred and their son, Abdiel, re-gathered a small group of Filipinos and formally started a church meeting immediately the next Sunday after their arrival.

 FCCC Copenhagen grew, by the grace of God, through intense one to one, life groups and constant outreach evangelism.
 From meeting in a small room, the Sacristy, at Drejervej 17, we moved to the Red room to accommodate more than 50 people by 2001.
 By 2005, we had to move to the Main Hall to accommodate more than 100 people.
 We are the Filipino congregation of Kirken i Kulturcenter.
 We were then known as the Filipino Christian Church of Copenhagen.
 We now have about 200 people coming to worship together on Sundays